Loading, please wait...

 At some airports you can use your automatic ePassport or biometric passport if your passport has a chip, and you're 12 years or over.
 These ePassport gates tend to be much faster.
 If you're not a citizen of an EU country, or one of the countries listed above, you'll need to show a valid passport.
 You can still enter the UK using a passport which expires in less than 6 months.

 For more helpful information on Brexit and visas check out our comprehensive guide on whether you will need a visa for Europe.
 If you're also concerned about how your passport will change after Brexit, then see our useful guide on Brexit and passports for advice, either if you are a tourist or a UK business traveller making travel plans.

 Cost of travel

 The European Union has had an 'open skies' policy since 1994.
-The policy allows any EU airline to fly anywhere in the within the Union.
+The policy allows any EU airline to fly anywhere within the Union.
 The effect of the policy is that budget airlines have grown, forcing companies like Air France and BA to reduce their prices so that they can remain competitive.
 Since the introduction of the policy, fares have dropped 40% where as the routes increased by 180%.
 When the UK finally leaves the union, new agreements could arise and competition for airlines could increase - but time will tell if there will be savings in your pocket during post-Brexit business travel.
 For further information check out the Civil Aviation Authority Website.